-Featuring three ballrooms and six smaller rooms, Two Rivers Convention Center is a multipurpose facility prepared to accommodate up to 2,000 people.
+Featuring three ballrooms and six smaller rooms, the Grand Junction Convention Center is a multipurpose facility prepared to accommodate up to 2,000 people.
 The three ballrooms can be combined to create one large 18,600-square-foot space while the six smaller rooms can be combined to form a 4,320-square-foot ballroom.

 The contemporary atrium is a great complement to larger affairs, and a 1,000-square-foot courtyard is available for outdoor events.
 Each space can be equipped to meet your needs with audio/visual, utility and catering services.

-For those seeking a truly unique space, the historic Avalon Theatre, located just a few minutes from Two Rivers Convention Center, is also available for private functions.
-Built in 1923, the 900-seat theater’s façade and lobby were recently restored and other updates are underway, including additional seating and improved audio/visual technology.
+For those seeking a truly unique space, the historic Avalon Theatre, located just a few minutes from the Grand Junction Convention Center, is also available for private functions.
+Built-in 1923, the 900-seat theater’s façade and lobby were recently restored and other updates are underway, including additional seating and improved audio/visual technology.

 3. Unsurpassed Service

 Whether your meeting calls for concessions or cocktail bars, the convention center’s staff is eager to help you customize spaces to meet your needs, including theme and décor features.
-Two Rivers Convention Center is known for creating diverse culinary experiences and boasts an attentive professional banquet and service staff.
+The Grand Junction Convention Center is known for creating diverse culinary experiences and boasts an attentive professional banquet and service staff.

 Whether you’re seeking Western barbecue, themed dinner buffets or catered snack breaks, the convention center’s executive chef will produce creative menu options to satisfy your group’s tastes — and meet any budget.